 - Low-dose aspirin.
 A daily dose may help prevent heart attacks and stroke.

 - Physical and occupational therapy.
-These may help with joint stiffness and hip problems and may allow your child to remain active.
+These therapies may help with joint stiffness and hip problems to help your child to remain active.

 - Extraction of primary teeth.
-Your child's permanent teeth may start coming in before his or her baby teeth fall out.
-Extraction may help prevent problems associated with the delayed loss of baby teeth, including overcrowding and developing a second row of teeth when permanent teeth come in.
+Your child's permanent teeth may start coming in before the baby (primary) teeth fall out.
+Pulling out some primary teeth may prevent overcrowding and encourage proper positioning of the permanent teeth.

 Current research is being done to understand progeria and identify new treatment options.
 Some areas of research include: